SammysHP/rampinglight/README.md

 ### Battery check

-Tap five times to enter battery check mode.
+Tap six times to enter battery check mode.
 The flashlight starts blinking one to four times.
 The number of flashes corresponds to the remaining capacity / current voltage:

 - 4 flashes: above 4.0 V (75%)
 - 3 flashes: above 3.8 V (50%)